MehdiSaffar/CMPE493_term_project/README.md

 ## How to Run

 ### Requirements
 There are multiple libraries that we've used in this project.
 These libraries with their versions are listed in `./requirements.txt` file.
 Don't forget to install these libraries into your virtual environment.
+We've experienced some problems in Windows OS while installing the dependencies.
+Other than Windows, we didn't experienced any problem in other operating systems.

 ### Preprocessing
 Normally for the preprocessing we would use `./data/metadata.csv` but we found that reading csv file is too slow.
 We decided to use `feather` file format instead which is much faster and helps us iterate quickly.